nerufuyo/nerubrain/demos/README.md

 # Demo Files

-This directory contains demonstration and testing files for NeuralBrain.
+This directory contains demonstration and testing files for nerubrain.

 ## Files